 By Abhirup Roy and Aditya Kalra

-Sharma did not respond to a request for comment.
+Google and the CCI did not immediately respond to requests for comment.

 On Friday, in a near hour-long showdown in court, Google had called the CCI a “habitual offender” in terms of leaking confidential information.
 The watchdog’s counsel repeatedly denied the allegations, and accused the U.S. company of frustrating the investigative process.

 Google’s filing to the court, reviewed by Reuters, said the publication of the investigation report’s findings caused “irreversible damage” to its reputation.

 The CCI ordered the competition probe in 2019, saying Google appeared to have leveraged its dominance to reduce device makers’ ability to opt for alternate versions of its mobile operating system, and to force them to pre-install Google apps.